 Secretary – Susan Gafner

--Add in Susan’s new work address, email and phone to website
+Add in Susan’s new work address, email and phone to website

 President Elect – Jennifer Gabbard

 -Nothing to report

 Past President – Lori Briggs

 -Audit committee, votes from last year, haven’t heard anything.
 Need to connect with Sunshine to get in touch with Colleen and Amy.
 New treasurer’s report, actual President selects the Audit committee for next year.
 This cannot be the treasurer.
 Information on this needs to be in the program booklet for next year’s conference.